-ARTICLE 12: (Board of Selectmen/Highway Commissioners, Highway Superintendent) - St. Anthony Road Betterment - Approved by 2/3rd Majority vote to authorize the Treasurer, with approval from the Board of Selectmen, to borrow Seventy-Three Thousand Two Hundred Twenty-Four Dollars and Zero Cents (\$73,224.00) to be expended under the control of the Highway Department, for improvements to the private way access to St. Anthony Rd including incidental and related costs for said improvements and to meet said appropriation, the Treasurer, with the approval of the Selectmen, is authorized to borrow such sum under and consistent with M.G.L c 44§ 7 or any other source of authority, and to issue bonds and notes of the Town therefor.
+ARTICLE 12: (Board of Selectmen/Highway Commissioners, Highway Superintendent) - St. Anthony' Road Betterment - To see if the Town will vote to authorize the Treasurer, with approval from the Board of Selectmen, to borrow Seventy-Three Thousand Two Hundred Twenty-Four Dollars and Zero Cents (\$73,224.00) or some such sum to be expended under the control of the Highway Department, for improvements to the private way access to St. Anthony Rd including incidental and related costs for said improvements and to meet said appropriation, the Treasurer, with the approval of the Selectmen, is authorized to borrow such sum under and consistent with M.G.L c 44,§ 7 or any other source of authority, and to issue bonds and notes of the Town therefor.
 And further, the Board of Selectmen, acting pursuant to the authority granted under G.L.
-Chapter 80 and the Town's Road Betterment Bylaw, shall assess betterments on all property benefiting for the purpose of recovering the costs thereof.
+Chapter 80 and the Town's Road Betterment Bylaw, shall assess betterments on all property benefiting for the purpose of recovering the costs thereof, or take any other action relative thereto.